On discrete functional inequalities for some finite volume schemes: Application to finite volume approximations coming from DDFV schemes

 Let us now focus on the Poincar\'e-Wirtinger inequality in the DDFV case.
 This result has been proved recently in \cite{Le}.
-We will give here a proof using the embedding of $BV(\Omega)$ into $L^2(\Omega)$ \eqref{BV3} recalled in Theorem \ref{thmBV2}. \begin{thrm}[Discrete Poincar\'e-Wirtinger inequality in the DDFV framework] Let $ \Omega$ be an open bounded polyhedral domain of $ \mathbb{R}^{2}$.
-Let $\T=(\overline{\M},\overline{\Mie},\DD)$ be a DDFV mesh satisfying \eqref{def.alphat}.\\ There exists a constant $C>0$ depending only on $\Omega$, such that for all $u\in Z(\T)$ satisfying
+We will give here a very short proof using the embedding of $BV(\Omega)$ into $L^2(\Omega)$ recalled in Theorem \ref{thmBV2}. \begin{thrm}[Discrete Poincar\'e-Wirtinger inequality in the DDFV framework] Let $ \Omega$ be an open bounded connected polygonal domain of $ \mathbb{R}^{2}$.
+Let $\T=(\overline{\M},\overline{\Mie},\DD)$ be a DDFV mesh satisfying \eqref{def.alphat}.
+There exists a constant $C>0$ depending only on $\Omega$, such that for all $u\in Z(\T)$ satisfying

 we have